albertobsd/keyhunt/README.md

 ## rmd160 mode

-rmd stand for RIPE Message Digest (see https://en.wikipedia.org/wiki/RIPEMD )
+rmd stands for RIPE Message Digest (see https://en.wikipedia.org/wiki/RIPEMD )

 mode rmd160 work in the same way than address, but the diference is that file need to have hash rmd160 instead of addresses.